 This Epson XP-7100 has a few different paper inputs.
 There's one in the back for plain paper, as well as two trays in the front.
 One front tray can support plain or larger photo paper, while the other is for smaller photo paper sizes.
 There's also a CD printing input so you can print directly on applicable CDs or DVDs.

-The Epson Expression Premium XP-7100 has excellent connectivity features.
+The Epson Expression Premium XP-7100 has outstanding connectivity features.
 You can set it up with a wireless router either via Wi-Fi or Ethernet, or connect to the printer directly over Wi-Fi Direct.
 It doesn't support Bluetooth printing but does work with both AirPrint and Mopria on your mobile devices.
 You can also print off an SD card or a USB key.

-The Epson iPrint app is excellent.
+The Epson iPrint app is superb.
 You can print, scan, and copy directly from the app, perform maintenance tasks like firmware updates or printhead cleaning, and check the ink levels.